 Nancy, the plucky Renault Clio, has indeed been driven for another four thousand clicks.
-Phillipa held shotgun and Larissa was in my rear vision mirror, keeping the back seat simultaneously warm and cool, all the way from Mostar, to Kutaisi, Georgia – the prologue and epilogue towns of the main event.
+Phillipa held shotgun, keeping the seat simultaneously warm and cool, all the way from Mostar, to Kutaisi, Georgia – the prologue and epilogue towns of the trip.
 We tripped through Bosnia, Serbia, Bulgaria, Greece, Turkey, Armenia, and Georgia.
 At one point, according to our GPS, we accidentally skirted across to a remote part of Azerbaijan.
 Sorry, my bad.

 After around 11,000km’s on the road, it’s time to slow it down, and get to know a place.

 PPS, I will be writing a few destination specific articles on some of the more incredible sites and experiences from the last month.
 I would love it if you would choose to have the next article sent to your email.
 My email followers are my favourite followers.
 You get larger photos, and you will have a direct line to me.
 You will never get spam, and I will never share your email address with anyone.